Lydia Pense: History

-Lydia Pense was born in San Francisco on December 14, 1947, and lived there until age 10 until the family moved to Redwood City, California.
-At age 14, while attending Sequoia High School, Pense started singing with a band called The Dimensions, with Guitarist Fred Tatman, Larry Hatch and Kerry Yates.
+Pense's family moved to Redwood City when she was 10.
+At age 14, while attending Sequoia High School, Pense started singing with a band called the Dimensions, with guitarist Fred Tatman, Larry Hatch, and Kerry Yates.
 She was a fan of Brenda Lee and was singing her songs, but the band encouraged her to sing R&B in the style of James Brown, Chuck Berry, Fats Domino, and Ray Charles.

-Janis Joplin had recommended Lydia Pense audition for the band Cold Blood to music promoter Bill Graham.
-Lydia joined Cold Blood in 1968 and the band was one of the earliest music groups to be signed by Bill Graham's Fillmore Records.
+Janis Joplin had recommended Lydia Pense to music promoter Bill Graham to audition for the band Cold Blood.
+Lydia joined Cold Blood in 1968, and the band was one of the earliest music groups to be signed by Graham's Fillmore Records.

 The band Cold Blood separated in the late 1970s.
-Pense suspended her music career in the early 1980s to raise her daughter Danielle, before re-forming the group in 1988.
+Pense suspended her music career in the early 1980s to raise her daughter, Danielle before reforming the group in 1988.
 The band continues to record, tour and perform.

 Discography

-Their initial four albums, Cold Blood, Sisyphus, First Taste of Sin (produced by Donny Hathaway), and Thriller remain their best known work.
+Their initial four albums, Cold Blood, Sisyphus, First Taste of Sin (produced by Donny Hathaway), and Thriller remain the band's best-known work.